What Is The Fastest Way To Become A Doctor?

 Prep time: 2-3 months

-Tests your logical reasoning, social skills and non-verbal reasoning.
-Often weighted in conjunction with ATAR and Interview.
+Tests your logical reasoning, basic mathematics, critical thinking, social skills, and non-verbal reasoning.
+Often weighted in conjunction with your academic record and interview.

 Prep time: 1 month, could potentially cram (not advised)

 Help?
-Take practice exams and identify key weak areas - contact a private tutor to improve.
+Take practice exams and identify key weak areas - contact a private tutor to improve your skills.
+MedView offer free acamedic assessments, 1-1 tutoring, and a range of UCAT workshops to suit your needs.
+Check out our latest UCAT packages here.

 Tests your problem-solving skills, reasoning and data analysis.
 Also tests scientific knowledge and writing.